RevealBi/Documentation/en/datasources/postgresql.md

 ![Configure PostgreSQL Server details](images/enter-postgreSQL-server-details.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
-Default name: _PostgreSQL_.
+1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *PostgreSQL*.
+You can change it to your preference.

 2.  [**Server**](#how-to-find-server): the computer name or IP address assigned to the computer on which the server is running.